 - Where servicing and repair of electrical appliances is undertaken.

-Ensuring the safety of electrical appliances
+Ensuring the safety of electrical appliances by PAT Testing

 It’s very likely that your insurance company requires that your property is electrically safe & that you have the necessary paperwork to prove it.
 Whilst most NICEIC electricians are able to inspect, test & certify the fixed wiring in the property – many simply don’t have the equipment to quickly PAT test in a recognised way and then produce documentation.
 We use Seaward PAT test equipment and industry standard recording software for the results.
 You can see examples of the documentation we’re able to provide at this page.